 News: 05 / 29 / 21

 Work has continued to progress on a church in Missouri City, TX.
 This third design request includes figural work and extensive kiln fired painting.
 The previous two had a fair amount of small design accents, yet this particular image based on a Carl Heinrich Bloch painting from the late 1800s required a good bit more layering to achieve the look the congregation desired.
 Here are some progress pictures on the light table.
-There is another design in the works beyond this one and I’ll document some of that once it is approved.

 News: 2 / 21 / 21